Our Methodology

 Registered business name, ABN where available, office locations, and contact information sourced from public business records and StrataHub registrations.

-How we collect it: We search caselaw.nsw.gov.au for decisions from the NCAT Consumer and Commercial Division that relate to strata schemes.
+How we collect it: We search caselaw.nsw.gov.au for decisions from the NCAT Consumer and Commercial Division, the Supreme Court, and the Court of Appeal that relate to strata schemes.
 Relevant decisions are typically filed under the Strata Schemes Management Act 2015 or the Home Building Act 1989 where they involve strata-managed properties.

 ℹ️ Important context about tribunal data

-The presence of NCAT cases on a manager’s profile does not necessarily indicate wrongdoing by the manager.
+The presence of cases on a manager’s profile does not necessarily indicate wrongdoing by the manager.
 Many tribunal applications are brought by lot owners against their owners corporation (not the manager), and the manager may appear only because they administered the scheme.
 Levy recovery cases, which make up a large proportion of NCAT strata matters, are typically initiated by the owners corporation (often on the manager’s advice) to collect unpaid levies—this is generally a sign of active financial management, not mismanagement.
+This is why we focus on adverse findings rather than total case counts when assessing a manager’s record.

 Limitations & Caveats

 We work hard to present accurate, fair information, but no dataset is perfect.
-Here are the known limitations you should be aware of when using Compare Strata.
+Here are the known limitations you should be aware of when using Compare Strata Managers.

 Editorial Independence